MBtech/rethinking-serverless/analysis/README.md

 3. `optimization-across-data.ipynb`: contains evaluation of optimization across different input data.
 4. `hierarchical-mo.ipynb`: contains the script to performance hierarchical multi-objective optimization and plot the results.
 5. `multi-objective.ipynb`: contains the script to performance weighted multi-objective optimization and plot the results.
+6. `optimization-analysis-notebook.ipynb`: contains code to running optimization algorithms on the benchmarking data from different serverless applications
+7. `pareto-front.ipynb`: contains the script to create actual and predicted pareto fronts and plot the results.
+8. `cost-benefit-alternatives.ipynb`: contains the script to provide cost benefit when using alternative choices to the absolute best configuration.